 Published by Simon and Schuster on June 18th, 2019

-Also by this author: When Dimple Met Rishi, From Twinkle, with Love, There's Something About Sweetie, Never Always Sometimes, Toil & Trouble: 15 Tales of Women & Witchcraft, His Hideous Heart
+Also by this author: When Dimple Met Rishi, From Twinkle, with Love, There's Something About Sweetie, Of Curses and Kisses, 10 Things I Hate About Pinky, Never Always Sometimes, Toil & Trouble: 15 Tales of Women & Witchcraft, His Hideous Heart

 Format: eARC (352 pages) • Source: Publisher